“The most courageous act is still to think for yourself. Aloud.” ~Coco Chanel

 Young people need to be taught to trust and act upon this wisdom.
 They will not get this from television, the internet, or from their peers.

-I have developed a CD for young people called Thinking For Yourself: Empowerment for Youth .
+I have developed a MP3 for young people called Thinking For Yourself: Empowerment for Youth .
 It is suitable for anyone age twelve and older.
-(See below for information on how to obtain a copy.)
+(See link below for information on how to download a copy.)

 Copyright © Gwen Randall-Young, All Rights Reserved.
 Contact us if you would like permission to reprint.